maoschanz/drawing/CONTRIBUTING.md

 ##### Comments

-There are comments in the file to give context helping you to translate some strings, please take them into account.
+There are comments in the `.po` file to give context helping you to translate some strings, please take them into account.

-Example of something translators can't guess so it's written in the comments: since this app is a clone of MS Paint, `Paint;` (untranslated) has to be in the list of keywords for finding the app in searchable menus or software centers.
+Example of something translators can't guess so it's written in the comments: since this app is a clone of MS Paint, `Paint;` (untranslated) has to be in the list of keywords for finding the app in searchable menus or "software stores" apps or websites.

 ### Testing your translation (optional)